Generating Executable Action Plans with Environmentally-Aware Language Models: EVALUATION

-We propose \textbf{Final Graph Correctness} as a new metric to evaluate the final correctness of the environment graph (a graphical structure that represents the environment, where nodes represent objects and their states, with edges encoding object relationships) after execution of the action plans.
-To measure correctness, we execute each generated action plan in VirtualHome through the last executable step and extract the graph for the resulting environment ($E_o$).
-We then compare this graph with the graph of the environment formed after executing the action plan in the dataset ($E_G$).
-We independently compute the set of nodes and edges that have changed in the initial environment ($E_{init}$) after executing the output and human annotator ground truth action plans respectively: $Nodes_o$, $Edges_o$, $Nodes_G$, $Edges_G$.
-The final graph correctness is calculated as the sum of intersection over unions of the two sets of nodes and edges thus obtained:
+We propose \textbf{Final Graph Correctness} as a new metric to evaluate the final correctness of the environment graph after execution of the action plans.
+We executed each generated action plan in VirtualHome up to the last executable step and extracted the graph for the resulting environment ($E_o$).
+We then compared this graph with the graph of the environment formed after executing the ground truth action plan ($E_G$).
+We computed the set of nodes and edges that changed in the initial environment ($E_{init}$) after executing the output and ground truth action plans respectively: $Nodes_o$, $Edges_o$, $Nodes_G$, $Edges_G$.
+The final graph correctness was calculated as the mean of intersection over unions of the two sets of nodes and edges thus obtained: